 Enhancing your leadership skills is an ongoing process

-With my 10 tips, you will be able to strengthen your leadership skills and enter 2020 with confidence.
+With my 10 tips, you will be able to strengthen your leadership skills and lead with confidence.
 My list above is a great start; don’t forget that developing your leadership skills is an ongoing process and it’s important to continue to improve yourself as a manager.
 As a leader, you have the ability to influence your company’s culture, team morale, and levels of engagement.
-Take this opportunity to make a big splash in 2020!
+Take this opportunity to make a big splash!

 If you want to learn more about how to engage your employees, access Achievers’ white paper, “Empowerment and Trust: The Keys to Employee Engagement.”